tessmonical/ao3-bookmark-getter/readme.md

 # AO3 bookmark grabber

-This python script is able to provide you with a list of links (just urls, to start with) of every public bookmark you have on AO3.
+This python script is able to provide you with a list of links (just urls, to start with) of every public bookmark you have on [Archive Of Our Own](archiveofourown.org).

 ## That's great, but what is this useful for?